AU-HCI/website/markdown/git.md

 # Setting up Git

-We now need to setup Git so that it knows who you are.
+We now need to setup Git on your computer so that it knows who you are.
+This is independent of your Github username and email, and is setting up your local Git install to record your name and email when telling Git about your revistions.

 - Your name: